tylerw51/tyler-solon-williams/content/pages/index.md

   - section_id: hero
     type: section_hero
     content: >
-      Tyler Solon Williams is graduating in May 2021 with a PhD in Communication Studies from the University of Iowa
+      Tyler Solon Williams graduated in May 2021 with a PhD in Communication Studies from the University of Iowa
     actions:
       - label: Contact Me